Itvisors/mendix-DataTables/README.md

 Mendix hides this little easter egg for the default DataGrid, for multiple selection, the list parameter will just get the one object when only one object is selected.

+## Custom row and cell styling

+The widget allows row and cell styling based on attribute values.
+To use a value for styling, turn on its TR data attribute flag.
+The value will then be included as data- attribute on the table row.
+Using CSS selection, you can apply custom styling.

+It is also possible to apply the styling to a single cell.
+In addition to the TR data flag for the value attribute, turn on the TD data attribute for the column you want to style.

+The demo project has examples of this.

 ## Properties

 For the class properties, multiple classes can be entered, separated by a single space.